Classic Works of Fine Art at the Manor

 Art Museum Gösta 6.4.2019—

-Classic Works of Fine Art at the Manor contains a wide selection of the most beautiful classic pieces from the Fine Art Foundation’s collection and new acquisitions.
+Classic Works of Fine Art at the Manor contains a wide selection of the most beautiful classic pieces from the Fine Art Foundation’s collection as well as new acquisitions.

 At Serlachius Museum Gösta, manor’s collection hanging presents classics of the Golden Age of Finnish art and old European art as well as early Finnish Modernism.
 Also more recent treasures comprised in the collection of the Gösta Serlachius Fine Arts Foundation are on show.